NPS vs Mutual Funds: Which One to Choose? | Share India

 Tax Advantage

 NPS has a lock-in till retirement, which is substantially longer than the 3-year lock-in term for ELSS, a tax-saving mutual fund.
-Before reaching 60 years of age or finishing at least 10 years, you cannot withdraw your full investment.
-Nonetheless, there is a 25% maximum withdrawal percentage (of the subscriber's total contributions) that you can use for very particular reasons.
+Before reaching 60 years of age or finishing at least ten years, one cannot withdraw the full investment.
+Nonetheless, there is a 25% maximum withdrawal percentage (of the subscriber’s total contributions) that one can use for very particular reasons.

 Hazard Exposure